-In contrast, they like to focus on details and processes, and take their time while looking for solutions and new ideas.
+In contrast, they like to focus on details and processes and take their time while looking for solutions and new ideas.

-An example of communication with a functional communicator:
+An example of communication with a functional communicator

 The head of pediatrics asks for all the details disclosed by the mother of the patient and takes a longer time to figure out the details that may turn out to be important triggers for the patient’s condition.